philip928lin/PyCHAMP/docs/source/example_SD6.rst

 9. Prepare a shared configuration dictionary.

+*Note*:

+*1. Users have the option to input costs associated with irrigation technology and crop changes.
+The costs are set as 0 for the purpose of this example*.

-*Note that the settings under gurobi dictionary has keys that directs the optimization problem to stop at a certain time limit or percentage difference between the upper and lower bounds of the solution for which the current solution can be considered an optimal one.
+*2. The settings under gurobi dictionary has keys that directs the optimization problem to stop at a certain time limit or percentage difference between the upper and lower bounds of the solution for which the current solution can be considered an optimal one.
 Users can use the key as per their need*.

 .. code-block:: python